UNINETTSigma2/documentation/software/userinstallsw/perl.md

 module load Perl/5.32.0-GCCcore-10.2.0
 # Make Perl install Perl modules in your $HOME:
 eval $(perl -Mlocal::lib)
-# `PERL_CPANM_HOME` is the directory where cpanm builds the packages, not where they are installed
+# `PERL_CPANM_HOME` is the directory where cpanm builds the modules, not where they are installed
 export PERL_CPANM_HOME=/tmp/cpanm_$USER
 # Install for example Perl module Chess:
 cpanm Chess